 - Easter baskets: Growing up the exciting present in our Easter basket was always a box of sugar cereal (the only time of the year my mom bought sugar cereal).
 Last year Lincoln was too young for cereal but I’m picking up a box of something colorful and sugary for him this year and I hope it means he’ll still eat plain cheerios the rest of the year.
 I also have a little coloring book for Lincoln and a few plastic eggs I’ll fill with a jellybean or two.
 Baskets won’t be anything elaborate but I’ll also grab a box of cereal each for me and Ben and maybe a little stuffed animal for Adelaide.

-- Peep S’mores: Peeps are mostly gross, but I feel like Easter isn’t complete without at least trying one and Peep S’mores sound like the tastiest way to eat them.
+- Peep S’mores: Peeps are mostly gross, but I feel like Easter isn’t complete without at least trying one (Peep S’mores sound like the tastiest way to eat them).
 I’ll have to bust out our mini roasting pots (you can make them for under $5 – tutorial here).
+We’ve also done peep jousting as an activity in the past and it was a huge hit.

 - Family Devotional: Most evenings I spend a few minutes reading a scripture story with Lincoln and then we say a prayer and have a few Teddy Grahams before bed (a carry over of our Christmas tradition of acting out the nativity story with our nativity set each evening in December).
 I haven’t done anything elaborate to prepare for these, but this weekend we’ll focus our three minutes of scriptures + prayer on the sacrifice and resurrection of Christ.